Abdurrkhmn/Abdurrkhmn/README.md

 - 🌱 I’m currently learning **Python, Javascript, more**

-- 👨‍💻 All of my projects are available at[github.com/Abdurrkhmn](https://github.com/Abdurrkhmn)
+- 👨‍💻 All of my projects are available at [github.com/Abdurrkhmn](https://github.com/Abdurrkhmn)

 - 💬 Ask me about **oop solid**